Home Remedies for Bad Breath Everyone Should Know

 Cinnamon: Suck on a stick of cinnamon.
 Like cloves, cinnamon is effective as an antiseptic.

 Therapeutic oral rinse: The most obvious brand-name products advertised as breath-fresheners are rarely, if ever, effective in the long run.
 But with a therapeutic oral rinse, you can rid yourself of the compounds that are responsible for breath odour.
 These products are available both at your local drugstore and over the Internet.

 Toothpaste with tea-tree oil: Use a toothpaste that contains tea-tree oil, a natural disinfectant.
 If you can’t find it in the pharmacy, look for it in health-food stores.

 Home remedies to prevent bad breath

-- Use an oral irrigator, which is a handheld device that rapidly pulses a small jet of water into your mouth, to flush out the bad bacteria, which can go deeper than a brush or floss string can reach.
+Use an oral irrigator: It’s a handheld device that rapidly pulses a small jet of water into your mouth, to flush out the bad bacteria, which can go deeper than a brush or floss string can reach.
 Try Smile Brilliant’s cariPRO Cordless Water Flosser.

-- Carry a toothbrush with you and brush immediately after every meal.
+Carry a toothbrush: Brush immediately after every meal.
 With prompt brushing you thwart the development of plaque, the soft, sticky film that coats the teeth and gums.

-- Some things can sour your breath even if there are no bacteria in the neighbourhood.
-These include cigarettes, alcohol, onions, garlic and especially strong cheeses like Camembert, Roquefort, and blue cheese.
+Avoid things that sour your breath: These include cigarettes, alcohol, onions, garlic and especially strong cheeses like Camembert, Roquefort, and blue cheese.
 In situations where sweet breath is a must, use the commonsense approach—just say no.

-- Ask your doctor if a medication could be fouling the air you expel.
+Ask your doctor: Medication could be fouling the air you expel.
 Any drug that dries out your mouth, thereby depriving it of saliva, is suspect.
 These include over-the-counter antihistamines, decongestants, diet pills, and prescription medications for depression and high blood pressure.